 What led you to this hypothesis?
 What is the scientific background behind your hypothesis?
 Depending on age and ability, students use their prior knowledge to explain why they have chosen their hypotheses, or alternatively, research using books or the internet.
 This could also be a good time to discuss with students what a reliable source is.

 The prediction is slightly different to the hypothesis.
 A hypothesis is a testable statement, whereas the prediction is more specific to the experiment.
-To take the example of the discovery of the structure of DNA, the hypothesis was that DNA has a helical structure.
+In the discovery of the structure of DNA, the hypothesis proposed that DNA has a helical structure.
 The prediction was that the X-ray diffraction pattern of DNA would be an X shape.

 Below is an example of a Discussion Storyboard that can be used to get your students talking about variables in experimental design.

 The three types of variables you will need to discuss with your students are dependent, independent, and controlled variables.
-To keep this simple you could refer to these as "what you are going to keep the same", "what you are going to change", and "what you are going to measure".
-With more able students you should encourage them to use the correct vocabulary.
+To keep this simple, refer to these as "what you are going to measure", "what you are going to change", and "what you are going to keep the same".
+With more advanced students you should encourage them to use the correct vocabulary.

 Dependent variables are what is measured or observed by the scientist.
-These measurements will often be repeated as more repeated measurements makes your data more reliable.
+These measurements will often be repeated because repeated measurements makes your data more reliable.